FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 TORKİYYEترکیّه ):

-Turkili (Türkeli) is a large geographical region and national
+Turkili (Türkili) is a vast geographical region and national

-homeland in the northwestern part of Iran, extending towards the west and
+homeland located in the northwestern part of Iran, stretching towards the west

-central areas.
-It includes all settlements where the majority of the population
+and central areas.
+It encompasses all settlements where the majority of the

-is Turkish.
-Turkili stretches from the borders of the Republic of Turkey and
+population is Turkish.
+Turkili stretches from the borders of the Republic of Türkiye and

 the Republic of Azerbaijan into the interior of Iran, encompassing half of the

-as by the Turkish people themselves to designate either the entirety of Turkili or some of its parts.
+either the entirety of Turkili or some parts of it.
+The term “Turkland

 In Iran, administrative divisions